ZEROe

-Airbus’ ambition is to bring to market the world’s first hydrogen-powered commercial aircraft by 2035.
+Airbus’ ambition is to bring a hydrogen-powered commercial aircraft to market.
 To get there, our ZEROe project is exploring a variety of configurations and technologies, as well as preparing the ecosystem that will produce and supply the hydrogen.

 Hydrogen propulsion to power future aircraft